smolcodes/UEB-Quick-Reference/src/colophon.md

 * [Responsively](https://responsively.app/) for testing the responsivenes of a site.
 I also use an Ipad, ThinkPad and a Google Pixel
 * [Wave](https://wave.webaim.org/) for visual accessibility.
 * [NVDA](https://www.nvaccess.org/) for accessibility for low vision and blind.
-* I try to make sure the site looks and works decently accross Chrome, Firefox, Edge and Safari.
+* I try to make sure the site looks and works decently accross Chrome, Firefox, Edge and Safari although this site does not support IE.

 ## Build